-Gaspar Noé (1963) is an Argentinian-born French filmmaker, best known for his 2002 masterpiece Irreversible.
-Noe is often praised for his original approach – formal but experimental, provocative and philsophical.
-Citing the works of Stanley Kubrick and Gerald Kargl as major influences, he is often aligned with the taboo-breaking New French Extremity breed of filmmakers, pre-occupied with the dark and violent underbelly of society.
-He likes to take care of his own title sequences, a practice which, strangely, is almost unheard of, with most directors preferring to leave it to the professionals.
+Gaspar Noé (1963) is an Argentinian-born French filmmaker, best known for the 2002 highly controversial film Irreversible.
+Noé is often praised for experimental formal approach and preference for provocative and philosophical topics.
+Citing the works of Stanley Kubrick and Gerald Kargl as major influences, he is often aligned with the taboo-breaking New French Extremity breed of filmmakers, a generation of creators fascinated with the dark and violent underbelly of society.

 Kirlian Effects Research